Best Dyson vacuum cleaner 2025: cordless, corded, handheld and robot models for all budgets

 Reasons to avoid

-The cordless Dyson V11 Absolute isn't just the best Dyson vacuum cleaner you can buy: it's the best on the market today, full stop.
+The cordless Dyson V11 Absolute is still one of the best multi-surface Dyson vacuum cleaners you can buy today.
 With extremely powerful suction, you’ll get a deeper clean, especially on thick carpet, thanks to the stiff nylon bristles and motorised head.
 It works just as well on hard floors too, with carbon fibre filaments that keep your floors looking clean without damaging them.

 The battery life on the V11 Absolute is also impressive, giving you a good 60-minute run whilst on eco mode, so you can get the whole house done without worrying about running out of battery mid-clean.
 The handy LCD display gives you all the information you need, including time remaining, filter maintenance reminders and reports on any blockages.
 This model also comes with a torque floor head, a mini pet tool, a soft dusting brush, combo tool and an extra soft roller brush floor head for use on hard floors.